matthewscottgordon/funk/README.md

     rather than run time.
 4. It should compile to executable code which is fast and small.
-5. Eventually, it should be a practical language which I (and hopefully others) can use to write substantial application.
+5. Eventually, it should be a practical language which I (and hopefully others) can use to write substantial applications.

 In support of those goals, Funk has these main characteristics: